ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms likely before 9pm, then showers and thunderstorms between 9pm and 1am, then a chance of showers
          and thunderstorms between 1am and 5am.
 Some of the storms could be severe and produce heavy rain.
 Mostly cloudy.
 Low around
          50, with temperatures rising to around 52 overnight.
-West wind 10 to 17 mph, with gusts as high as 25 mph.
+West northwest wind 10 to 17 mph, with gusts as high as 25 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">